 The Blue Breeze Inn

 The Blue Breeze Inn has that Hawaiian-Asian thing down-pat and their food is glorious.
 We’re yet to try something substandard from their menu, and the dumplings are particular standouts.
-Here you’ll find two steamed offerings: black tiger prawn and sesame or pork and black truffle.
+Here you’ll find three steamed offerings: black tiger prawn and sesame or pork and black truffle and roast duck and pork.
 If you’re more of a fried dumpling guy or gal, they’ve got you covered with a spicy chicken number.
 We can’t go past the juicy prawn variety that’s bursting with flavour.
 And, of course, no visit is complete without munching your way through Blue Breeze’s signature pork belly steamed bun.

 Shaolin Kung Fu Noodle